 5. What is the life cycle of a salmon?

 Q: Where do you get your fish?

 A: We run two boats (F/V Njord, piloted by Pete Knutson, and F/V Loki, piloted by Jonah Knutson) and direct market the catch from them.
-We also purchase salmon directly from our running partner, Mark Johansen (F/V Fram), to meet demand outside of the farmers markets.
-Mark fishes the same areas of Southeast Alaska as us, follows the same handling procedures, and even ships his fish down on our trucks.We do not buy fish through brokers or other companies.
+We also purchase salmon directly from our running partners, Mark Johansen (F/V Fram) and Byron Spence (F/V Mt.
+Royal), to meet demand outside of the farmers markets.
+Mark and Byron fish the same areas of Southeast Alaska as us, follows the same handling procedures, and even ship their fish down on our trucks.We do not buy fish through brokers or other companies.

 Q: Do you freeze the fish on-board?